For the pastry

 Cover the pastry with three layers of heat proof cling film, leaving an overhang.
 Fill with rice, dried beans or baking beans and draw in the cling film to secure.

-Bake the pastry case in the Miele Oven on Fan Plus 180°C for 20 minutes.
+Bake the pastry case in a Miele Oven on Fan Plus 180°C for 20 minutes.
 Remove the cling film weight and bake for a further 10 minutes.
 Leave to cool and trim off the excess pastry.

 Put the cream, garlic and thyme in a saucepan and gently heat on setting 4 of a Miele Induction Hob to infuse for five to six minutes.
 Whisk the eggs in a large bowl and pour over the cream mixture.
 Whisk well and pass through a sieve into a jug.
 Stir through the mature cheddar and pour into the pastry case.